xddq/schema2typebox/README.md

 # Schema2Typebox

 Cli tool used for converting JSON schema draft-06 files to typebox code.

-❗This is a WIP.
-You can already test it based on the feature list you see below, but this package is not finished yet. ❗
+❗This is a WIP/alpha release.
+Once it is finished it will be released with 1.0.0.
+However, you can already test it based on the feature list you see below ❗

 ## Installation